slawomir-pryczek/HSServer/README.md

 ------------------
 Adding modules to server should be self-explanatory, please see /echo directory inside server sources to see example of simple module, later there'll be documentation added.

+Each module needs to be registered afterwards (please see main server file)

 ```go
 package echo